MicrosoftDocs/windows-dev-docs/windows-apps-src/design/in-app-help/instructional-ui.md

 ---
-Description: Design an instructional user interface (UI) that teaches users how to work with your UWP app.
+Description: Design an instructional user interface (UI) that teaches users how to work with your Windows app.
 title: Guidelines for designing instructional UI
 label: Instructional UI
 template: detail.hbs